Machine Learning Model Selection Guide

 max_depth Maximum depth per tree 5–20, or None

-max_features Features considered at each split 'sqrt' (default for classification)
+max_features Features tried at each split 'sqrt' (default for classification)

-More trees always helps up to a point, then diminishing returns.
-Start with 100 and increase only if cross-validation scores are still improving.
+More trees always helps up to a point, then you stop seeing gains.
+Start with 100 and add more only if cross-validation scores still go up.

 Feature importance